kamailio/kamailio-wiki/docs/cookbooks/6.0.x/core.md

 ### tcp_msg_read_timeout

-Duration in seconds for how long to wait till data is received on a new tcp connection.
+Duration in seconds for how long to wait till a SIP message is read on a new tcp connection.
 Default 20.

 ``` c
 tcp_msg_read_timeout=10